liz-stippell/pysycomp/README.md

 The Pysces library created uses Sympy and Matplotlib libraries as a backend.
 This library is still in progress.

-Note that the "Tutorials" folder contains foundations of quantum mechanics such as:
+Note that the "finalized" folder contains foundations of quantum mechanics such as:

 Commutators